slezica/sigkey/README.md

 # sigkey

-Use a global hotkey to toggle (pause/resume) a target process using SIGSTOP and SIGCONT.
+Use a global hotkey to toggle (pause/resume) a target process using `SIGSTOP` and `SIGCONT`.
+Useful to control cpu-intensive background processes or large downloads while working (or gaming).

 ## Installation